viiccavalcante/storybook/README.md

 - 3D objects rendered with WebGL (via Three.js)
 - Animated text elements floating or fading in context
-- Custom shaders for effects (e.g., icons, stars, transitions)
+- Custom shaders for effects (e.g., icons)
 - Modular scene architecture (each scene is its own file)
 - Central logic in `App.js` controls flow, transitions, and state